gatling/gatling-enterprise-control-plane-deployment/helm-chart/README.md

-# Helm Chart for Kubernetes Private Locations and Private Packages
+# Helm chart for Kubernetes Private Locations and Private Packages

 This Helm Chart sets up the Kubernetes resources for Gatling Enterprise's Private Locations and Private Packages deployment.
 There are 3 sets of values: `controlPlane`, `privateLocations`, `privatePackage` with configurable parameters that can be used to customize the deployment.